Treatment for retinoblastoma

 - External beam radiotherapy (EBRT): Radiation is given through a linear accelerator, which is a machine similar to the one used to do CT scans.
 Radiation is given daily and for several weeks.
 Most patients have to be sedated for treatments unless they are old enough to stay still during the procedure.

 - Brachytherapy: A radiation seed is placed over the tumour and sewn into the sclera to keep in place under anaesthesia.
-The seed is left in there for a couple of days and it will provide radiation directly to the tumour.
+The seed is left in there for the time that is necessary and it will provide radiation directly to the tumour.
 This radiation modality has not been associated with secondary cancers.

 Local therapies: There are multiple local therapies that the ophthalmologist can use to reduce the tumour size when the tumour is not too big.
 They deliver different kinds of energy (heat, cold, laser, radiation) directly to the tumour and they can be used alone or in conjunction with other treatment modalities.
-These therapies include thermotherapy, cryotherapy, photocoagulation and brachytherapy.
+These therapies include thermotherapy, cryotherapy and photocoagulation.